 There are also a variety of accessories to add even more sun protection on the course.
 Arm sleeves have been growing in popularity and are often seen on both the mens and women's tours.
 Nike Men's Dri-FIT Solar Golf Arm Sleeves have UPF 30 coverage and the company's Dri-Fit technology for sweat management.

 Bucket hats might be controversial in the style world, but in terms of sun protection, they reign supreme.
 Wide brim hats offer the most coverage.
 A typical baseball cap will only shield the top of head and half of face from the sun, whereas a bucket hat covers your ears and neck as well.
-The Callaway Men's Golf Bucket Hat has UPF 50 and a moisture-wicking sweatband to keep you cool and covered.

 And again, sun protective clothing is meant to work concurrently with a proper sunscreen regime.
 Be sure to have a broad spectrum mineral sunscreen on hand to reapply throughout your round.
 The Sun Bum Mineral SPF 50 Sunscreen Face Stick is easy to apply and water resistant up to 80 minutes.
 The zinc-based stick offers UVA and UVB protection, and the hypoallergenic formula protects your skin from harmful irritants as well.